lhersh1/first_app/README.md

   directory.

 vendor
-  External libraries that the application depends on.
-Also includes the plugins subdirectory.
-If the app has frozen rails, those gems also go here, under vendor/rails/.
-This directory is in the load path.
+  External libraries that the applica